 The Economic Entity's capital consists of shareholders equity plus net debt.
 The movement in equity is shown in the Statement of Changes in Equity.
-At 30 June 2014 debt was \$1,621,480 (2013; \$Nil) which is present because of the draw down of funding from FEX during the period.
+At 30 June 2015 debt was \$112,282 (2014: \$1,621,480) due to the repayment of the loan to FEX as part of the rights issue.

 There are no externally imposed capital requirements.
 In order to maintain or adjust the capital structure, the Economic Entity may adjust the amount of dividends paid to shareholders, return capital to shareholders or issue new shares.

-NOTE 18 CAPITAL AND LEASING COMMITMENTS
+NOTE 17 CAPITAL AND LEASING COMMITMENTS